particle-iot/docs/src/content/reference/device-os/firmware.md

 the device is not connected to the cloud - the subscription is automatically registered with the cloud next time the device connects.

+See [special webhook events](/reference/device-cloud/api/#special-webhook-events) for more details about handling multipart responses from a webhook in your subscription handler.

 **NOTE 1:** A device can register up to 4 event handlers.
 This means you can call `Particle.subscribe()` a maximum of 4 times; after that it will return `false`.

 **NOTE 2:** `Particle.publish()` and the `Particle.subscribe()` handler(s) share the same buffer.
 As such, calling `Particle.publish()` within a `Particle.subscribe()` handler will overwrite the subscribe buffer, corrupting the data!
 In these cases, copying the subscribe buffer's content to a separate char buffer prior to calling `Particle.publish()` is recommended.